awesomerank/awesomerank.github.io/lists/vredniy/awesome-newsletters.md

 * [Artificial Intelligence Weekly](http://aiweekly.co/).
 A weekly collection of the best news and resources on Artificial Intelligence amd Machine Learning.
 * [The Wild Week in AI](https://www.getrevue.co/profile/wildml).
 A weekly AI & Deep Learning newsletter.
 * [Machine Learning Weekly](http://mlweekly.com/).
 A hand-curated newsletter about machine learning and deep learning.
-* [Deep Hunt](https://www.getrevue.co/profile/hindupuravinash).
-Your weekly newsletter on the hottest things in Artificial Intelligence.
 * [Machine Learnings](http://subscribe.machinelearnings.co/).
 A weekly roundup of ML & AI news.
 * [Technically Sentient](https://inside.com/technically-sentient).
 A weekly newsletter focusing on Artificial Intelligence, Robotics, and Neurotechnology.